lovekrand/MAS557_final/README.md

 Group2, Dept. of Mathematical Sciences, Sungjong Lee, Jingu Hwang,

-We modified the Multi-wavelet Operator and designated it as Self-Adaptive Multiwavelet Operator More experiment details are provided in the main.ipynb file.
+We modified the Multi-wavelet Operator and designated it as Self-Adaptive Multiwavelet Operator.
+More experiment details are provided in the main.ipynb file.

 ### Requirements